 As an investor, you must realize that all or any type of investments come attached with risks, just like everything else in your life.

 Risks of such nature can lead to a serious loss of income and you may end-up in a tight financial spot putting yourself along with your family and other dependents, in serious jeopardy.

 Luckily, insurance covers are available to make sure you do not end up in one.
 If investment is the answer to wealth accumulation, insuring is the answer to wealth preservation.

 Insurances are of many types but we will be discussing the two most common types of insurance – Life insurance and Health insurance.

 A life insurance policy is a contract between you (the insurer) and an insurance company, wherein, in exchange for premium payments (installments), the company provides a lump sum amount of money (known as death benefit), to the beneficiaries or dependents of the insurer in case of his/her sudden death.

 The primary reason why most investors opt for a life insurance is so that the life insurance claim received at the time of premature death can be utilized for different reasons by their family.

 The reasons could range from future income loss, to paying off debts/mortgages/loans etc. or medical expenses and even to cover up the costs, expenses and other needs during or after funeral.

 Some more reasons why life insurance covers are a good idea:

-Most importantly, life insurance policy will give you and your family a peace of mind, knowing that they will be duly taken care of if anything happened to you and you don’t have to worry about their financial future.
+- Most importantly, life insurance policy will give you and your family peace of mind and a sense of security, knowing that they will be duly taken care of if anything happened to you.

 There are many benefits to insuring yours and your family’s health.